 Dr. King is board certified in infectious diseases and internal medicine.
-At Boulder Community Hospital, he treats a wide range of infectious diseases.
+At Boulder Community Health, he treats a wide range of infectious diseases.
 He received his medical degree from the University of Texas Medical School at Houston and went on to earn his Master of Science in Clinical Research at Emory University in Atlanta, Georgia.
 He also completed his internal medicine residency at Harbor-UCLA Medical Center and an infectious disease fellowship at Emory University School of Medicine.

 Dr. King has lectured and published articles on numerous infectious disease topics, including antimicrobial resistance, tuberculosis, antibiotic therapy and complications related to HIV/AIDS.
 He belongs to the American College of Physicians, the Infectious Disease Society of America and the Society for Health Care Epidemiology of America.

 During his free time, Dr. King enjoys gardening, cooking, hiking and skiing.

 Alicia Maltzman, N.P.

 Ms. Maltzman is a board-certified nurse practitioner.
 She received her undergraduate degree with honors from the University of California at Los Angeles.
 She studied in Costa Rica and France before earning her master of science in nursing degree from Vanderbilt University in Nashville, Tennessee.
 While at Vanderbilt, she was inducted into the Sigma Theta Tau Honor Society.